-Ε. EXTENDED SCHOOL YEAR (ESY) - The IEP team has considered and discussed ESY services, and determined that: $\square$ Student IS eligible for ESY based on the following information or data reviewed by the IEP team: OR As of the date o f this IEP, student is NOT elig ible for ESY based on the fo llowing information or data r eviewed by the IEP team: The A Annual Goals and, when appropriate, Short-Terr n Objectives from this IEP th at are to be addressed in the student's ESY Program are: If the IEP team has dete ermined ESY is appropriate, co omplete the following. -614.6 ESY Service to be Provided Location Frequency Projected Beginning Date Anticipated Duration ANN OTATIO ON: dete rminat ions about the se rvices to be provided.
-The IEI P team must indicate wheth er the student is eligible or i services and if so, make subsequent s not eligible for ESY, and the basis ested that their child be evaluated for ESY programming.
+- E. EXTENDED SCHOOL YEAR (ESY) The IEP team has considered and discussed ESY services, and determined that: - Student IS eligible for ESY based on the following information or data reviewed by the IEP team: - OR - As of the date of this IEP, student is NOT eligible for ESY based on the following information or data reviewed by the IEP team:

+The Annual Goals and, when appropriate, Short-Term Objectives from this IEP that are to be addressed in the student's ESY Program are:

+If the IEP team has determined ESY is appropriate, complete the following.

+ESY Service to be Provided Location Frequency Projected Beginning Date Anticipated Duration

+At each IEP meeting for a student with disabilities, the LEA must determine whether the student is eligible for ESY services and if so, make subsequent determinations about the services to be provided.
+The IEP team must indicate whether the student is eligible or is not eligible for ESY, and the basis for the determination.
+This determination must be made even if the student's parents have not specifically requested that their child be evaluated for ESY programming.